How to cut broccoli

 Equipment

-Broccoli florets are great on a vegetable platter with a little dipping sauce ( I love to use ranch) and adds a nice color to the platter as well.
+Broccoli florets are great on a vegetable platter with a little dipping sauce ( I love to use ranch) and add a nice color to the platter as well.
+Follow these simple steps to clean and cut broccoli.

 You can choose to leave the stems a little longer or cut them short.
-Whichever your preference.
+Whichever is your preference?

 Cooked broccoli is great on its own and also as a side dish.